 Seniors: Need a good answer for the dreaded question "So, what are you doing next year?"
-Career office advisers are standing by to help you plan for senior year and beyond.
+Advisers in the Office of Career and Professional Development are standing by to help you plan for senior year and beyond.
 We've got the resources, expertise and encouragement you need.
 Here's a checklist to get you started:

 Meet with your career adviser – We are here to help you create and execute your plan, set goals, and strategize to make the most of the next three, six, nine and 12 months.